NeSygma/nesygma-papers/README.md

-# Think Fast, Reason Slow: A Metacognitive Neuro-Symbolic Architecture for Logical Reasoning
+# Think Fast, Reason Slow: Metacognitive Control of a Neuro-Symbolic Architecture for Logical Reasoning

 ## Main Paper